 Dr. Lomax received the Most Influential Woman award by the San Francisco Business Times in 2017 and won the 2018 Human Rights award by the Committee on the Elimination of Discrimination Against Women (CEDAW) and the 2015 San Francisco Human Rights Commission Hero Award.
 Dr. Lomax is the Founder of the Latinas in Leadership Forum, an annual empowerment and leadership conference for emerging Chicanx-Latinx leaders based in San Francisco.

-Mary received a doctorate in organizational behavior and leadership from Pepperdine’s Graduate School of Education and Psychology; a master’s degree in cross cultural counseling and social justice education from San Diego State University, and a bachelor’s degree in communications from the University of the Pacific.
-During the Great Migration, her parents journeyed from Jim Crow Arkansas and Texas to the south side of multi-cultural and multi-ethnic Stockton, California where she was born and reared.
+She received a doctorate in organizational behavior and leadership from Pepperdine’s Graduate School of Education and Psychology; a master’s degree in cross cultural counseling and social justice education from San Diego State University, and a bachelor’s degree in communications from the University of the Pacific.
+During the Great Migration, her parents journeyed from Jim Crow Arkansas and Texas to the south side of multiethnic Stockton, California where she was born and reared.
 As a descendent of formerly enslaved ancestors, her equity work and justice practice is grounded in empathy for the oppressed and cultural humility for the privileged.